nerffan1/FLOSICDOC/Updt_Man/_build/html/_sources/docs/installation.rst.txt

         # Group calculation
         GROUP=N

-In this block, the user specifies whether the compilation will be for a parallel (MPI=Y) or serial (MPI=N) version of the code.
+In this block, the user specifies whether the compilation will be for a parallel :code:`MPI=Y` or serial :code:`MPI=N` version of the code.
-When using a parallel version (MPI=Y), the user can choose to use a multi-level parallel scheme by setting GROUP=Y.
+When using a parallel version :code:`MPI=Y`, the user can choose to use a multi-level parallel scheme by setting GROUP=Y.
 This parallelizes over the orbitals in calculating SIC potentials, and also over the grid points.
 This option can deliver a greater speed up than the single-level parallel scheme, but it is not recommended for new users.

-When GROUP=Y, the user should edit the "igroup" file in the run directory.
+When :code:`GROUP=Y`, the user should edit the "igroup" file in the run directory.
 This file should contain an integer that is an even divisor of the number of orbitals.
 For example, for 100 orbitals, igroup might be 10 or 20, but not 15.

 **Second block: compiler choices**